 Let your children assist you while you are preparing meals for those in need is an easy way to cultivate a heart of giving to others right from your home!

-Although asking of a local soup kitchen or homeless shelter is in need of meals is one idea, there are many other situations in which those in our neighborhoods, churches, and communities may be in need of meals, such as:
+Although asking a local soup kitchen or homeless shelter is in need of meals is one idea, there are many other situations in which those in our neighborhoods, churches, and communities may be in need of meals, such as:

 - those who are sick,

-- those who are recovering from surgery,
+- who are recovering from surgery,

 - those who have just lost a loved one and are grieving,

-- those who just had a baby,
+- who just had a baby,

 - those who have recently moved (no better way to welcome a new neighbor than with a plate full of cookies or a freshly-baked loaf of bread!), or

-- those who are struggling financially.
+- who are struggling financially.

 My friend Katie at Kitchen Stewardship has developed a phenomenal cooking class for kids called Kids Cook Real Food!
 She opens enrollment every few months, and she also offers a FREE Knife Skills Class before each new class starts!
 Katie starts out with easy recipes, and my girls have really enjoyed the classes they have taken through this program!